RaimbekNusi/The-coin-game/README.md

 - The console will ask for inputs until the players enters the correct one ("l" or "r").
 - Print the player who wins the round.
 - Print the player who wins 3 rounds first

+## How to use

+Here are the steps for how to open, use and utilize the program:

+- First, download all of the files listed above;
+- Put all the files in one folder;
+- Open the file Projec_list_of_names.py;
+- The program will open a command console which will show the main menu of the program and ask you to input any of the comands.